pcanswer/Eth_AI_DEMO/README.md

 # Eth_AI_DEMO
-Using decision tree to classify DDOS Attack, Scan Attack and Benign
+Using decision tree to classify DDOS Attack, Scan Attack and Benign of UDP